 Leaving Quito we travel north toward the town of Tabacundo.
 As the cobblestone streets end we make our way to the trail head of Cerro Fuya Fuya.
 The trail takes us through knee-high grass vegetation and achupallas (andean tall pineapples).
 The climb gradually becomes steeper as we gain altitude.
 The trail ends at the saddle between Fuya Fuya's two summits.
 We continue on toward the eastern summit which includes an easy scramble.
 We return to the vehicle and transfer to Otavalo where we spend the night.
 Hiking time is approximately 3 - 3 ½ hours.
 (B)

 We visit the legendary Otavalo Market.
-Woven wool textiles, jewelry, art, spices and local food overwhelm our senses as we experience the local culture, purchase fresh snacks and souvenirs.
-In the afternoon, we drive to the hut at the base of Cayambe.
-Hiking time is approximately 1 – 2 hours.
+Woven wool textiles, jewelry, art, spices and local food overwhelm our senses as we experience the local culture and practice our bargaining skills.
+After lunch, we drive to the hut at the base of Cayambe.
+Hiking time is approximately 1 - 2 hours.
+Overnight at the hut.
 (B, D)

 In the morning we hike out to the toe of the glacier to focus on reviewing basic mountaineering techniques that will prepare us for our summit attempt.
 We settle in early in anticipation of our alpine start.
+Overnight at the hut.
 (B, D)

 With an early alpine start for the summit, our route begins by climbing through some low rock outcroppings before stepping onto a spectacularly crevassed glacier.
 Once on the glacier, the route climbs directly to the upper reaches of the mountain, where a challenging final push to the summit awaits us.
 We return to the hut and transfer to Chilcabamba Eco Lodge, a traditional Ecuadorian farmhouse, located near the base of Cotopaxi where we spend the night.
 (B, D)

 After breakfast, a short drive takes us to the end of the road at the base of Cotopaxi.
-A 45 minute hike leads to the Jose Ribas Refugio at 16,000'.
+A 45-minute hike leads to the Jose Ribas Refugio at 16,000'.
 We settle in early in anticipation of tomorrow's summit day.
 Overnight at the hut.
 (B, D)